-OLSL serves as a catalyst for experiential curricular and co-curricular leadership development and service-learning initiatives that empower students to effect positive change and serve as citizen leaders in a global community.
-OLSL works with the Graduate School and URSCO to manage community-based research grants.
+OLCE serves as a catalyst for experiential curricular and co-curricular leadership development and service-learning initiatives that empower students to effect positive change and serve as citizen leaders in a global community.
+OLCE works with the Graduate School and URSCO to manage community-based research grants.
 The community-based research (CBR) initiation grant supports proposals that represent collaborative partnerships among community partner, student, and faculty teams.

-NCEC provides expertise and resources in entrepreneurship.
-The NCEC provides special workshops and seminars, as well as one on one consulting, support, and mentoring, for both students and community entrepreneurs.
-Feel free to contact NCEC if you need some advice on how to start or grow your business.
+NCEC’s goal is to expose and inspire all members of the UNCG community and beyond to an entrepreneurial path by providing expertise, resources and initiatives in entrepreneurship.
+The NCEC’s initiatives include UNCG Entrepreneur Day, 2 Minutes to Win It Pitch Competition, one-on-one consulting and a variety of other efforts.
+All are encouraged to contact NCEC if you need some advice on how to start or grow your business.
 The NCEC can also help connect you with other individuals and organizations throughout North Carolina.

 Innovation Partnerships Services Office (IPSO), Sam Seyedin (Interim Director)

 IPSO is responsible for various agreements integral to scholarly partnerships, collaborations, and commercialization, such as confidentiality agreements (NDAs), material transfer agreements (MTAs), and intellectual property clauses in sponsored research agreements.
 All scholars, even those unsure about their projects’ commercialization possibilities, are encouraged to reach out to IPSO for resources, guidance, and support.
 Furthermore, IPSO can help faculty, staff, and students connect with the corporate and other external partners.